zenml-io/zenml/docs/book/advanced-guide/practical/secrets-management.md

 ### Secrets scoping

 ZenML secrets can be scoped to a workspace or a user.
-This allows you to register secrets that are only accessible to a specific workspace or user.
+This allows you to create secrets that are only accessible to a specific workspace or user.

-By default, all registered secrets are scoped to the active workspace.
-To register a secret and scope it to your active user instead, you can pass the `--scope` argument to the CLI command:
+By default, all created secrets are scoped to the active workspace.
+To create a secret and scope it to your active user instead, you can pass the `--scope` argument to the CLI command:

 ```shell